seanzhangkx8/ConvoKit/doc/source/chromium.rst

 Chromium Conversations Corpus
 ===============================

-A collection of almost 1.5 million comments posted by developers reviewing proposed code changes in the Chromium project.
+A collection of almost 1.5 million conversations and 2.8 million comments posted by developers reviewing proposed code changes in the Chromium project.

 Contributed by: Benjamin S. Meyers (bsm9339@rit.edu)